 Our Refuge is a place of specialized, long-term, therapeutic care where child sex trafficking survivors can heal and process through their trauma.
 Our trauma-informed care program provides a home of normalcy that includes loving house parents and daily family activities.

 Our homes offer a life of normalcy for those we serve, not only providing for their daily needs but also many therapeutic, life enriching activities.
 We have loving house parents that are supported with 24 hour awake staff.
 Our loving and caring staff truly have a heart for our mission.
 They are trained in Trauma-Informed care and Trust Based Relational Intervention (TBRI) as well as many other healing modalities.
 Both house parents and staff diligently work to ensure the healing path and safety of those we serve.

-Since 2018, NLRM has operated the Home of Hope, a refuge home for female trafficking survivors ages 11-17, which is located on a 40+ acre campus in an undisclosed South Texas location.
-Our plan is to expand the Home of Hope campus by building and opening our next refuge home as well as our transitional living program for those children who have reached 18 while in our program.
+Since 2018, NLRM has operated The Braselton Home of Hope on our Refuge Campus for female trafficking survivors ages 11-17.
+Our Refuge Campus is located on 40+ acres in an undisclosed South Texas location for the safety and security of all students and staff.
+Our plan includes opening the second home, The Valero Home of Hope in 2022 and expanding the campus by building and opening our Independent Living Village program, through funding by Charity League of Corpus Christi in 2022, for those children who have reached 18 while in our program.